Abhisheksjp123/Notes/MindMap/Jobs/Related files/Interview process in progress.md

 1. Ebay
 2. Impact Analytics
 3. Carrefour
-4. Exponentia.ai
+4. Exponentia.ai - Focus was on Gen ai, not enough was answered
-5. 3.
-O9 Solutions
+5. O9 Solutions
-	- L1 completed - Rejected
+	- L1 completed - Rejected : I think CPG knowledge was not at par
+6. Tesco
+	- Assessment round rejected: why?
+2 assessments, SQL went good all 5/5 but in python 0/3 done